Student Entrepreneurship Fund

 APPLY to SEF

-Are you a student or recent grad looking for financial support to test the market, build a website, or fund access to other resources needed to move your new innovations forward?
-Consider applying to the Student Entrepreneurship Fund with CWRU LaunchNET.
+Are you an undergraduate or graduate student looking for financial support in manufacturing or developing costs, scaling your market, building a website, or funding access to other resources needed to move your new innovations forward?
+Consider applying to the Student Entrepreneurship Fund (SEF) with CWRU Entrepreneurship.

-This application is open to undergraduate and graduate students along with 2022 grads from Case Western Reserve University.
+This application is open to undergraduate and graduate students from Case Western Reserve University.
 The SEF supports the following:

 • Individual and team-based extracurricular and personal ventures